gdivanov/NYC-Housing/Analysis.md

 ## I) Module Importing

-First we import the modules in Python we want to use for the analysis and the modelling.
+First we import the modules in Python we want to use for the analysis and the modeling.

 We're mostly interested in Pandas for ease of dataframe manipulation, Numpy for matrix analysis and correlation, Matplotlib for visualization, and Scikit-Learn for our supervised learning tools.